 It can also be a rude awakening to come back from vacay with a large bill and no way to pay it back.
 Nayar from LendingClub says that personal loans are best used for emergencies or financial recovery, not to “further an Instagram lifestyle.”

-Personal loans can be used to consolidate all kinds of debt, including, yes, student loans.
+Personal loans can be used to consolidate all kinds of debt, including student loans (though some lenders may have restrictions against this).
 However, it’s generally not recommended, unless you have student loans with unusually high interest rates.
-Most student loans have rates lower than personal loans, and when you repay with personal loans, you lose access to deferments, forbearances, and other types of payment arrangements.
+Most student loans have rates lower than personal loans, and when you replace your student loan into a personal loan, you lose access to deferments, forbearances, and other types of payment arrangements.
+This is especially true if you have federal student loans, which offer many protections that private lenders do not.